-Deep rain-bearing low pressure systems are less likely to take a southerly track in March than in January and February, and the mean monthly precipitation total is just 41mm, with a mean of 9 days per March with measurable precipitation.
-Rainfall amounts can vary considerably from one March to the next, however, depending on the position of the jet stream and the associated track of low pressure systems.
+Deep rain-bearing low pressure systems are less likely to take a southerly track in March than in January and February.
+Despite this, rainfall amounts can vary considerably from one March to the next, depending on the position of the jet stream and the associated track of low pressure systems.

-Weather hazards are rare during March, although the hot, dry and dusty sinoco wind from northern Africa blows occasionally which makes for rather unpleasant conditions.
-Snow is almost unheard of, but wet snow was observed in parts of the island in March 1949, which failed to settle.
+Weather hazards are rare in Malta during March, although the hot, dry and dusty sirocco wind from northern Africa blows over occasionally, making for rather unpleasant conditions.
+Snow and frost are almost unheard of at this time of the year, but wet snow was observed in parts of the island in March 1949, although it failed to settle.

 Dates for the diary